 8) Choosing the Appropriate Simulation Techniques & Models

-The data models chosen must lead to facts and actionable insights from the data being analysed.
-It must also be able to experiment and simulate results; such that different plans of action can be hypothesised, virtually driven and their likely results are known.
+The data models chosen must lead to facts and actionable insights from the data being analyzed.
+It must also be able to experiment and simulate results; such that different plans of action can be hypothesized, virtually driven and their likely results are known.
 This leads to choosing the most optimal solution even in the most difficult circumstances and functional environment.

 9) Self Correcting & Incorporating an Adaptable Approach

-Once the above prerequisites are taken care of, the company is ready for incorporating a Data-Driven approach in their activities.
+Once the above prerequisites are taken care of, the company is ready for incorporating a Data-Driven approach in its activities.

 The evolution of a company to become Data Driven is shown in the figure below: